Giant God Warrior Appears in Tokyo: Plot

 As mysterious orange spores appear in Tokyo, an unnamed female resident of the city receives a strange visit from her brother who tells her that the city will be destroyed tomorrow and she should leave beforehand.
 Due to her belief that it is merely a rumor on the internet, she dismisses his warning and does not inform her fellow city residents of the supposed danger.

 The following day, the orange spores combine over Tokyo to form a Giant God Warrior hovering in the sky.
 As the being descends upon the city, it shrinks to the size of a large building.
 After observing its surroundings, the warrior opens its mouth to reveal a weapon that shoots red bullets and a purple laser beam called the proton beam.
 A direct opposite of the Genesis creation narrative is displayed onscreen as the city is destroyed.
 An army of Giant God Warriors then can be seen walking holding spear-like objects in a blazing Tokyo.

 Following this event, the warriors launched an event known as Seven Days of Fire, which destroyed most of the human civilization on Earth and recreated the planet's ecosystem.
 (Note: As depicted in Hayao Miyazaki's 1982 manga Nausicaä of the Valley of the Wind and its 1984 eponymous film adaptation.)

 Production

-The film was Studio Ghibli's first live-action production and features exclusive use of digital composition techniques and special effects technology.
+The film was the only Studio Ghibli's live-action production aside from Takahata's The Story of Yanagawa's Canals and features exclusive use of digital composition techniques and special effects technology.
 Some of the miniatures used in the film were previously constructed, used, and stored at Toho Studios, Marbling Fine Arts, and Special Effects Laboratory Co., Ltd.

 The design of the film's giant creature was provided by Hayao Miyazaki, from his manga series Nausicaä of the Valley of the Wind.

 Release

 Giant God Warrior Appears in Tokyo received a theatrical release in Japan on November 17, 2012, preceding Evangelion: 3.0 You Can (Not) Redo.
 Director Shinji Higuchi decided to add new sound effects and give the Giant God Warriors new computer-generated wings in the final scene of the film for its theatrical release.
+For the theatrical release in Museum of Contemporary Art Tokyo as a part of Hideaki Anno's Tokusatsu Museum exhibition, the model of destroyed Tokyo Tower from Gamera: Guardian of the Universe, a kaiju film being one of landmark career of Higuchi, was on display.